netxms/netxms-doc/admin/appendix.rst

   * - Option
     - Description
-  * - -a auth
-    - Authentication method.
-Valid methods are "none", "plain", "md5" and "sha1".
-Default is "none".
-  * - -A auth
-    - Authentication method for proxy agent.
   * - -b
     - Batch mode - get all parameters listed on command line.
   * - -C